UCLA is a large university, and BIG means OPPORTUNITY.

-From residence halls to off-campus apartments, take a look at the resources and information we have collected to help your student find the perfect fit.
+From residence halls to off-campus apartments, there are plenty of options to help your student find the perfect fit.

-UCLA Housing & Hospitality Services manages all on-campus housing.
-With 23 communities open for the 2020-21 academic year, living on campus is a great option for continuing and new students alike.
+UCLA Housing Services manages all on-campus housing.
+Living on campus is a great option for continuing and new students alike.

-- First-year students admitted for fall quarter of the academic year are guaranteed three consecutive years of on campus housing.
-Please visit Freshmen Student Housing Guarantee for more information.
+- First-year students admitted for fall quarter of the academic year are guaranteed up to four years of on-campus housing.
+UCLA became the first UC to offer all undergraduates housing in fall 2022.

-- Transfer students admitted for fall quarter of the academic year are guaranteed one year of university housing.
-Please visit Transfer Student Housing Guarantee for more information.
+- Transfer students admitted for fall quarter of the academic year are guaranteed up to two years of university housing.

 For information regarding the matching and assignment process, accepting the Housing offer, change of assignment, and special accommodations, please visit the Housing Assignment Information website.